-Go deep into the art of directing in this four-week intensive, guided by directors whose credits include The Sopranos, Boardwalk Empire, Sons of Anarchy, Grey’s Anatomy, and Empire.
+Go deep into the art of directing in this four-week intensive, guided by directors whose credits include The Sopranos, House of Cards, Boardwalk Empire, Sons of Anarchy, and more.

 Dates: